lukas-krecan/future-converter/README.md

 * When converting Observable to a Future, only one element can be produced by the Observable.
 If your observable produces multiple values, please limit it using `observable.take(1)`.
 * When converting a Future to an observable, it's not clear what should happen upon unsubscribe.
-Since version 0.2.1 RX Java support does not cancel the Future, since there is no good place to keep track of the subscriptions (there may be multiple subscriptions for one Future).
+Since version 0.2.1 RxJava support does not cancel the Future, since there is no good place to keep track of the subscriptions (there may be multiple subscriptions for one Future).

 # rxjava-java8